freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 Privacy
 -------

-The SecureDrop application does not record your IP address, information about your browser, computer, or operating system.
+The SecureDrop web interface does not record your IP address, information about your browser, computer, or operating system.
 Furthermore, the SecureDrop pages do not embed third-party content or deliver persistent cookies to your browser.
 The server will only store the date and time of the newest message sent from